 Walkers should enter the building through the double doors in the font of the building.
 Walkers will not be allowed to enter through side entrances or the cafeteria door.

 Bus Lane/ Van Lane

-Only school buses and day care vans may pick up and drop off students in the front of the building.
+Only school buses may pick up and drop off students in the bus lane.
+Only school vans may pick up and drop off students in the van lane.

 Transportation Changes